iamMichaelSmith/Googletextapp/README.md

       ```

 - **Install Beautiful Soup**:
-    y.
-Use the following command to install Beautiful Soup to your instance:
+    7. Use the following command to install Beautiful Soup to your instance:
       ```bash
       pip3 install boto3 beautifulsoup4
       ```

 - **Clone the GitHub repository**:
-    y.
-Use the following command to clone the GitHub repository to your instance:
+    8. Use the following command to clone the GitHub repository to your instance:
       ```bash
       git clone https://github.com/your-username/your-repository.git
       ```

+- **Navigate into the cloned repository**:
-Navigate into the cloned repository :
+    9. Use the following command to Navigate into the cloned repository in your instance:
+      ```bash

-cd your-repository
+      cd your-repository-name
+      ```

 Create IAM Role for EC2 to have full access to Dynamo DB and S3